cocos2d/cocos2d-x/README.md

 ```

 Basically, the dpath string should point to wherever the JS directory is located.
 This affects every script
 run through the `runScript` function from `ScriptingCore`.
+If you don't want that behaviour, then just set
-It also allows for the "reload script"
-button to work on the demo:
+the dpath string to `""`.
+It also allows for the "reload script" button to work on the demo:

 ![screenshot 1](http://dl.dropbox.com/u/29043245/testjs1.png)

+If you set the dpath string to `""` (empty string) then the reload button will try to reload the script from
+inside the bundle.

-Here the buttons represent:
+In the test scenes the buttons represent:

 * top left: will reload the current script
 * left arrow: previous test scene in the script